 Greens rely on new trams: Vienna is becoming mobile again!

-election campaign and challenges
+Election campaign and challenges

-At the same time, the Greens also presented their first poster wave for the upcoming municipal council election.
-According to Pühringer, the city had remained “quite pale” in the past five years, and it was now time to take new initiatives.
-With the slogan "Vienna, only courage", the Greens not only want to draw attention to the expansion of public transport, but also want to tackle central issues such as affordable living.
-The postered motto "Too expensive at home" stands for the party's activism in relation to the pressing residential problem.
+At the same time, the Greens also presented their first wave of posters for the upcoming local council elections.
+According to Pühringer, the city has remained “pretty pale” over the last five years and it is now time to take new initiatives.
+With the slogan “Vienna, only courage,” the Greens not only want to draw attention to the expansion of public transport, but also address key issues such as affordable housing.
+The slogan “Too expensive at home” represents the party’s activism in relation to the pressing housing problem. crown reports that Pühringer and her colleagues promise to actively fight against overpriced rental prices and Airbnb.